farrokhi/pyprotosim/doc/readme.txt

 I "hate" unmaintainable dictionaries.
 So this one is as simple as I could make it without too much fuss.
+I know that in diameter you can specify AVPs per Application Id.
+I did not need that type of complexity.
+So I simplified.
 You have basic types.
-You can define "typedefs" which are encoded as basic types.
+You can define "typedefs" which are aliased to basic types.
 You have vendors and AVPs.
 Only minimum of fields are present.
 Enumerated types are unlisted by design, so the dictionary can survive without update (It means that value will not be decoded, but left as integer).
+Grouped AVPs are defined as container only.
 Including other dictionaries is not something I needed at design time.
 So feel free to modify it to full blown dictionary.
-I did when experimenting, and then choose to "simplify" it.
-Since AVP packing is done by hand, I have full freedom to put inside whatever I want.
-No rules to stop me :-) Exactly what I needed.
+I did during experimenting, and then choose to "simplify" it.
 But then - your mileage might wary.
+Using wireshark dictionary directly was an option, but...
+I needed multiple test dictionaries and this approach was abandoned.
-I even included the code I used to create dictionary from wireshark dictionary.
+Code to create simplified dictionary from wireshark dictionary files is included.

 License
 -------